Dietetic Internship certificatE

 Dietetic Interns do not apply to the Graduate School directly.

 Spaces in the DI program are held for current students in the Human Nutrition and Dietetics Concentration program.
-These students are eligible for the no-fee PRE-SELECT application process and do not have to apply though the Dietetic Internship Centralized Application System (DICAS).
+These students are eligible for the no-fee Early Decision application process and do not have to apply though the Dietetic Internship Centralized Application System (DICAS).

 Application Process through DICAS